uswds/uswds-site/pages/patterns/create-a-profile/race-and-ethnicity.md

 While there isn’t a generally accepted definition for race, the Census Bureau describes the [race categories included in census questionnaires](https://www.census.gov/topics/population/race/about.html) as reflecting “a social definition ... not an attempt to define race biologically, anthropologically, or genetically.”

-The Office of Management and Budget (OMB) requires that five minimum categories of race and ethnicity are tracked when the data will be used for statistical, administrative, or compliance purposes: White, Black or African American, American Indian or Alaska Native, Asian, and Native Hawaiian or Other Pacific Islander.
+The Office of Management and Budget (OMB) requires that five minimum categories of race and ethnicity are tracked when the data will be used for statistical, administrative, or compliance purposes: American Indian or Alaska Native, Asian, Black or African American, Native Hawaiian or Other Pacific Islander, and White.

 OMB requires only two categories for data on ethnicity: Hispanic or Latino, and Not Hispanic or Latino.